GadAugust/HybridDBModel-NationalHospital/README.md

      - Many-to-One with Patient (A Prescription is for one Patient)
      - Many-to-One with Doctor (A Prescription is issued by one Doctor)

-...and so on for the remaining entities such as Staff, Equipment, Room, Billing, Insurance, and Emergency Contact, following a similar structure of identifying attributes, primary keys, and specifying the relationships they have with other entities.

-### **Creating the Diagram in Lucidchart:**

-- **Step 1**: Start by creating entities as boxes and name them according to the list above (e.g., Ward, Patient, Doctor).
-- **Step 2**: Add attributes listed for each entity inside its box.
-You can simplify by mentioning only the key attributes for a more uncluttered diagram.
-- **Step 3**: Draw relationships between entities using lines.
-Label the lines with the relationship type (e.g., One-to-Many, Many-to-One, Many-to-Many).
-- **Step 4**: Where applicable, indicate the multiplicity of the relationships (e.g., 1:N for One-to-Many) near the connecting lines.
-- **Step 5**: Review and ensure all entities are connected as per the described relationships and that the primary keys are indicated.

-This conceptual model serves as a blueprint for understanding how data is interconnected within the National Hospital’s database, aiding in the development of a detailed logical and physical database design.

-### **Snowflake schema for the data warehouse where data from various operational databases is consolidated for analysis and reporting.**